IEEE 754: Recommended operations

+Additions of the 2019 revision are noted with an asterisk (*); the rest were introduced in 2008.

 The $\operatorname{asinPi}$, $\operatorname{acosPi}$ and $\operatorname{tanPi}$ functions were not part of the IEEE 754-2008 standard because they were deemed less necessary. $\operatorname{asinPi}$ and $\operatorname{acosPi}$ were mentioned, but this was regarded as an error.
 All three were added in the 2019 revision.

+The correct-rounding requirement is also an addition of the 2019 revision.

-The recommended operations also include setting and accessing dynamic mode rounding direction, and implementation-defined vector reduction operations such as sum, scaled product, and dot product, whose accuracy is unspecified by the standard.
+The recommended operations also include setting and accessing dynamic mode rounding direction, and implementation-defined vector reduction operations such as sum, scaled product, and dot product (correct rounding is not required).
+The standard admits that numerical results for these reduction operations may differ across implementations due to intermediate result width and order of operations.

 As of 2019, augmented arithmetic operations for the binary formats are also recommended.
 These operations, specified for addition, subtraction and multiplication, produce a pair of values consisting of a result correctly rounded to nearest in the format and the error term, which is representable exactly in the format.
-At the time of publication of the standard, no hardware implementations are known, but very similar operations were already implemented in software using well-known algorithms.
+At the time of publication of the standard, no hardware implementations are known, but very similar operations were already implemented in software using well-known algorithms (e.g. 2Sum).
 The history and motivation for their standardization are explained in a background document.

-As of 2019, the formerly required minNum, maxNum, minNumMag, and maxNumMag in IEEE 754-2008 are now deprecated due to their non-associativity.
+The formerly required minNum, maxNum, minNumMag, and maxNumMag from IEEE 754-2008 have been removed in the 2019 revision due to their non-associativity.
 Instead, two sets of new minimum and maximum operations are recommended.
 The first set contains minimum, minimumNumber, maximum and maximumNumber.
 The second set contains minimumMagnitude, minimumMagnitudeNumber, maximumMagnitude and maximumMagnitudeNumber.
 The history and motivation for this change are explained in a background document.